-5. Risks and Uncertainties
+6. Risks and Uncertainties

-The Plan provides for investments in Company Common Stock, commingled and mutual funds and other investments.
+The Plan provides for investments in Company Common Stock, commingled and other investments.
 The Plan has significant holdings of Company common stock.
 As a result, the values of the Plan's investments may be materially impacted by the changes in the fair value of this security.